pbs-assess/DDRTMB/README.md

 Currently uses data, inputs and assumptions from the Canadian 2020 Pacific Cod assessment.

-To run, read the instructions in devs/run-model-v1.R
+To run, run the code in devs/run-model-v1.R

-Authors: Robyn Forrest and Catarina Wor (Pacific Biological Station, Nanaimo, Canada).
+Authors: Robyn Forrest, and Catarina Wor (Pacific Biological Station, Nanaimo, Canada).
 Based on iscam delay-difference model developed variously by Steve Martell, Robyn Forrest and Catarina Wor.

 **iscam model documentation:**